GildedSound/Quadify/README.md

 * ‘Airplay Mode’ prints at the bottom of screen above bitrate info instead of service ‘airport_emulation’

 * Spacing and layout of text has been improved and evened out.
+Icon size has been increased to full height of screen, 64x64px (I am building outside of a chassis so this might change)

 ## Bugs, Caveats and Improvents TBC: